sourcegraph/about/handbook/ce/filing_customer_issues.md

 ## 3. Post the issue

-Finalize the issue by providing the appropriate context and labeling with the affected companies.
+Finalize the issue by providing the appropriate context and labeling with the affected customer name as `customer/$name`.
 Once its created, sharing it with the required [team](routing_questions.md).
 If necessary, link to the appropriate JIRA Service Desk ticket or HubSpot notes.